John Bermingham1

 Last Edited=22 May 2008

-Frances Arabella Wentworth was the daughter of Sir William Wentworth and Isabella Apsley.1 She married Walter Bellew, 2nd Baron Bellew of Duleek, son of Sir John Bellew, 1st Baron Bellew of Duleek and Mary Bermingham, in September 1686.1 She died on 16 March 1723/24 at Covent Gardens, London, England.1 She was buried on 19 March 1723/24 at St. Paul's Church, Covent Gardens, London, England.1
+Frances Arabella Wentworth was the daughter of Sir William Wentworth and Isabella Apsley.1 She married Walter Bellew, 2nd Baron Bellew of Duleek, son of John Bellew, 1st Baron Bellew of Duleek and Mary Bermingham, in September 1686.1 She died on 16 March 1723/24 at Covent Gardens, London, EnglandG.1 She was buried on 19 March 1723/24 at St. Paul's Church, Covent Gardens, London, EnglandG.1

-From September 1686, her married name became Bellew.1 As a result of her marriage, Frances Arabella Wentworth was styled as Baroness Bellew of Duleek on 12 January 1692/93.
+From September 1686, her married name became Bellew.1 After her marriage, Frances Arabella Wentworth was styled as Baroness Bellew of Duleek on 12 January 1692/93.

 Citations